awsdocs/iam-user-guide/doc_source/id_roles_create_for-user_externalid.md

 1. But this time, when Example Corp attempts to assume the role **AWS1:ExampleRole**, it provides the external ID associated with the other customer \("67890"\)\.
 The other customer has no way to change this\.
 Example Corp does this because the request to use the role came from the other customer, so "67890" indicates the circumstance in which Example Corp is acting\.
 Because you added a condition with your own external ID \("12345"\) to the trust policy of **AWS1:ExampleRole**, the AssumeRole API call fails\.
 The other customer is prevented from gaining unauthorized access to resources in your account \(indicated by the red "X" in the diagram\)\.

-The external ID helps prevent any other customer from tricking Example Corp into unwittingly accessing your resources—it mitigates the confused deputy problem\.
+The external ID helps prevent any other customer from tricking Example Corp into unwittingly accessing your resources–it mitigates the confused deputy problem\.

-## When Should I Use the External ID?<a name="external-id-use"></a>
+## When should I use an external ID?<a name="external-id-use"></a>

 Use an external ID in the following situations:
 + You are an AWS account owner and you have configured a role for a third party that accesses other AWS accounts in addition to yours\.
 You should ask the third party for an external ID that it includes when it assumes your role\.
 Then you check for that external ID in your role's trust policy\.
 Doing so ensures that the external party can assume your role only when it is acting on your behalf\.